 I was born on August 2, 1993 as the youngest child of 8 siblings.
 When I was about 4-5 years old, my sisters would dress me up and put make op on me.
 Didn’t know if it was right or wrong, all I knew was I was never comfortable with it.
 I got my first “boy clothes” from my aunt and practically wore it as often as I could, I was pretty confident with my outfit, and thought it was cool.
 Since then, I knew I’ve always seen myself as a boy but never got to speak out about it.
 Tired to live the way people have always seen me as a girl, I was even sent to an all-girl school, and I had t grow my hair.
 But I was never comfortable with who I am.
 In 2011, I was finally decided to chop may hair off.
 Each step I took unknowingly, made me transition to who I’ve always been deep inside, all because I knew it felt right to me.

 When I was 4 I just thought I was like any other boy.
 As I grew a little older, I started realizing I was different.
 For a while I believed I was just a late “developer”.
 When I was 16, I watched a documentary about a trans guy, the way he was feeling and how he had felt flicked a switch.
 I am so grateful that they were all amazingly supportive, and over time this increased as they understood more and more.
 And as grateful and happy as I was to be on hormones, I knew I needed top surgery.
-The positive impact that it has had on my life is indescribable.
+The positive impact that it has had on my life and dating is indescribable.

 Transgender people levi’s story.
 I was born on Match 13th, 1991, and I was my parents’ first child.
 I loved playing outside and using my imagination.
 I was always pretending to be simba and I loved dinosaurs.
 I was very talkative and had a lot of friends.
 I insisted on short haircuts, boy clothes, boy nicknames, and male pronouns.
 I was extremely uncooperative when people tired to make me look and behave like a girl.
 I prayed every night that god would change my body to look like other boys.
 I got my first gender identity diagnosis.
 I started going to extreams to hide every feminine change happening to my body at the age of 11-12, some of them caused permanent physical damage.
 Most of my friends were boys and I felt right in with them.
 My parents became much more insistent that I start dressing and acting like a girl.
 I fought with them constantly ever compromising.
 I started becoming desperated and very depressed.
 My parents had me tested for an intersex condition, and I got my second gender identity diagnosis.I became suicidal with depression when I was 15-16.
 I saw no possible future, and the feminine changes to my body were only getting worse.
 My dad and I stopped talking altogether.
 At 17-18, I made my painful choice to try growing my hair and wearing girl dresses.
 I felt like a undercover spy in girls world, I became profoundly depressed again, feeling I’d lost my entire identity.
 I cut my hair and started dressing like a guy again.
 Then I started testosterone and had surgery.
 Within months, the world’s perception changed and my ability to function in life became possible again.
 I was confident, happy, and hopeful for the first time in over a decade.